4-H Shooting Sports - Introduction

 - Rifle—Keep your eye on that target, control your breathing, and squeeze the trigger.
 These are just some of the commands you will hear in this discipline.
 In this sport, you learn how to use your body to steady your shooting form and improve marksmanship.

 - Shotgun—Pull!
 Few things can compare to the feeling of watching a clay target flying through the air to be broken by a well-placed shot.
 The shotgun discipline helps develop hand-eye coordination.

-The interest in shooting sports has never been higher.
-The time to get involved in shooting sports is now.
+The interest in 4-H S.A.F.E.T.Y. has never been higher.
+The time to get involved is now.
 Contact your local 4-H agent and get started!

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.